-In terms of Section 62 of MFMA, Accounting Officer must maintain an effective, efficient and transparent systems of financial and risk management and internal control.
-The municipality is continuously conducting risk assessments in terms of risk management framework ensuring that all objectives as set out in the IDP are achieved.
+In terms of Section 62 of MFMA, Accounting Officer must maintain an effective, efficient and transparent systems of financial, risk management and internal control.
+The municipality is continuously conducting risk assessments in terms of Public Sector Risk Management Framework ensuring that all objectives as set out in the IDP are achieved.
 Risk Management Unit has been established within the office of the Municipal Manager.
-Risk management strategy, policies plan are in place and being implemented.
-The risk management committee has been established to monitor the implementation of risk mitigation strategies employed by municipal departments on a quarterly basis.
-Risk Management and Anti-Corruption Committee has been established and are fully functional chaired by independent person not employed by the municipality.
-The committees meet four times a year.
+Risk management strategy, policies plan are in place and implemented.
+The risk management committee has been established, chaired by independent person, to monitor the implementation of risk mitigation strategies employed by the municipal departments on a quarterly basis.
+Risk Management and Anti-Corruption Committee has been established, chaired by independent person, to monitor and investigate fraud and corruption cases of the municipality.
+Both Risk and Anti-corruption committees meet once a quarter.